lammps/lammps/doc/src/Developer_comm_ops.rst

 fix performs multiple modes of communication, with different numbers of values per atom.
-The fix should set the *comm_forward* and *comm_reverse* variables to the maximum value, but can invoke the communication for a particulard mode with a smaller value.
+The fix should set the *comm_forward* and *comm_reverse* variables to the maximum value, but can invoke the communication for a particular mode with a smaller value.
 For this to work, the *pack_forward_comm()*, etc methods typically use a class member variable to choose which values to pack/unpack into/from the buffer.